What is Evolution?

 What is Biological Evolution?

 Simply stated, biological evolution proposes that through the process of natural selection and other natural processes stretching over many generations, living things diversify, branching from one species into many.
-Natural selection acts on genetic variation in a population, such that those best adapted to current conditions have a better chance of surviving to reproduce and thus pass on their traits to succeeding generations.
+Natural selection acts on genetic variation in a population, such that those best adapted to current conditions have a better chance of surviving to reproduce and thus pass on the favorable trait to succeeding generations.
 Changes in the genetic composition of a population can also occur without the push of natural selection, especially in isolated populations, in which a more or less neutral mutation can spread through a population by chance.
-Either way, genetic variation can accumulate in an isolated population to the point that it can no longer produce offspring which breed with its parent population, and a new species is born.
-Recent work on 'epigenetics' is looking at evidence that environmental conditions can affect the expression of genes, and that such changes can be passed on, to not only the next generation, but subsequent ones as well.
+Either way, genetic variation can accumulate in a population to the point that it can no longer produce offspring which are able to breed with its parent population, and a new species is born.
+Recent work on 'epigenetics' is looking at evidence that environmental conditions can affect the expression of genetic content of an organism, and that such changes can be passed on, to not only the next generation, but subsequent ones as well.

-Evolution means that all living things are related to one another through common ancestry with earlier, different life forms.
-If you follow your family tree far enough back in time, you will find a common ancestor not only with every other living thing, but also with every thing that ever lived.
+What all this means is that all living things are related to one another through common ancestry with earlier, different life forms.
+In other words, if you follow your family tree far enough back in time, you will find a common ancestor not only with every other living thing, but also with every thing that ever lived.

 Biological Evolution Background